 \subsection{Meta-Learning}

-Meta-learning (e.g., MAML \cite{finn2017model} and Reptile \cite{nichol2018first}) aims to learn generalized initialized weights that can be readily tailored to new tasks, which is agnostic to model structure.
+Meta-learning methods (e.g., MAML \cite{finn2017model} and Reptile \cite{nichol2018first}) aim to learn generalized initialized weights that can be readily tailored to new tasks, which is agnostic to model structure.
 Meta-learning acquires the shared knowledge across tasks and enables specific information through a few-step finetuning \cite{sun2019meta}.
 Meta-learning may be used to the MDR problem by treating each task as a domain.
 To address the gradient conflict, MT-net \cite{lee2018gradient} enables the parameters to be learned on task-specific subspaces with distinct gradient descent.
-WarpGrad \cite{flennerhag2019meta} further proposed a Warped Gradient Descent that facilitates the gradient descent across the task distribution.
-L2F \cite{baik2020learning} introduced a task-and-layer-wise attenuation mask on the initial parameters to alleviate the conflict among tasks.
-GradDrop \cite{tseng2020regularizing} presented a meta-learning-based Gradient Dropout to avoid overfitting for certain tasks.
-TADAM \cite{oreshkin2018tadam} developed a metric scaling method to provide task-dependent metric space for optimizing specific parameters.
-HSML \cite{yao2019hierarchically} introduced a hierarchical task clustering structure to preserve generalization knowledge among tasks, while also maintaining the specific information.
+WarpGrad \cite{flennerhag2019meta} further proposes a Warped Gradient Descent that facilitates the gradient descent across the task distribution.
+L2F \cite{baik2020learning} introduces a task-and-layer-wise attenuation mask on the initial parameters to alleviate the conflict among tasks.
+GradDrop \cite{tseng2020regularizing} presents a meta-learning-based Gradient Dropout to avoid overfitting for certain tasks.
+TADAM \cite{oreshkin2018tadam} develops a metric scaling method to provide task-dependent metric space for optimizing specific parameters.
+HSML \cite{yao2019hierarchically} introduces a hierarchical task clustering structure to preserve generalization knowledge among tasks, while also maintaining the specific information.

-Even some multi-domain learning and meta-learning methods can be applied to the MDR problem, they are not as effective as the proposed \ourmethod.
-Our method enables scalable implementation in the large-scale MDR problem and is compatible with the existing recommendation models.
+Even some multi-domain learning and meta-learning frameworks can be applied to the MDR problem, they are not as effective as the proposed \ourmethod.
+Our method enables scalable implementation in the large-scale MDR problem and is compatible with the existing recommender models.